Impact Furniture Logo

 • Lean into the natural

-• Make it personal
+• Make Boho style personal

-• Be bold with colour
+• Be bold with Boho colours

 • Mix old and new

-• Keep things relaxed
+• Keep things relaxed - That's Boho!

 Key features of Boho Décor